caiobelfort/parallel_queries/README.md

 ```

-Note the remove of ':' in the keys of the dict parameters,
+*Note¹*: the remove of ':' in the keys of the dict parameters

+*Note²*: Tested with sqlite and pymssql